-The Stress Test Rule depends on your mortgage goal and based on your goal, you will be qualified with a different stress test rates.
+The Stress Test Rule depends on your mortgage goal and based on your goal, you will be qualified with a different Qualifying Rate (aka Stress Test Rate).

-if you are purchasing a property and your house price is over $1 million, your stress rate will be the greater of BOC rate (Bank of Canada’s bench mark rate) or the quoted rate + 2%, This is because it can not be insured.
+If you are purchasing a property and your house price is over $1 million, your stress rate will be the greater of the BOC rate (Bank of Canada’s benchmark rate) or the quoted rate + 2%, This is because it can not be insured.

 But if you are buying a house less than $1 million, and it’s insured then it’s the greater of BOC or the quoted rate without that extra 2%.